 Once you’ve mastered the mechanics, Fool will serve as your options market Sherpa and guide you to the best opportunities as they develop.
 Recommendations cover buying and writing options.

 The service also keeps you informed with regular alerts and updates.
-You’ll regularly receive multiple picks and detailed research on the latest market moves.
+You’ll receive multiple picks and detailed research on the latest market moves.

 Fool breaks down each potential trade individually and explains the potential risk-reward scenarios so you can trade options with confidence.